-Item a) Systems assurance for ERP Gold- an oral update indicated thatthis would be reported back as part of the May Internal Audit Progress report.
+Item a) Systems assurance for ERP Gold - an oral update indicated that this would be reported back as part of the May (Annual) Internal Audit Report.
 As this was such an important issue for the accounts production and other areas of the council's work, the Chairman asked for a progress update to be included within the Internal Audit's March Progress report.
 Action: Mairead Claydon